St. Nikolausstraße 25

 Founded in 1781, Becher-Bräu is the oldest brewery in Bayreuth and remains perhaps the most like its original self of the once proud legion of breweries in a town now more famous for the Richard Wagner Festival.
 Sadly, it’s probably less visited than the more commercial breweries and even those that no longer brew but put airs on that they do.
-This is due to its location a bit on the outskirts of town but it’s well worth the 2.5 km walk even if there’s not anything else to see out there aside from the brewing vessels.
+This is due to its location, a bit on the outskirts of town.
+It’s well worth the 2.5 km walk even if there’s not anything else to see out there aside from the brewing vessels.

 On our first visit, we enjoyed both the food and beer despite the circumstances.
 It was a cool night and we’d arrived a little later than hoped for.
 Even though we were staying next to Brauerei Maisel, we’d made the effort to go to Becher-Bräu as we only had the one night in town.
-The restaurant inside was packed and there was no chance of a seat but we decided to sit outside as we’d come a long way and we weren’t the only ones out there.
+The restaurant inside was packed and there was no chance of a seat but we decided to sit outside as we’d come a long way and we weren’t the only ones out there despite the dropping temperatures.